rocheseb/ginput/README.md

 A custom site location can be given, in that case arg3,arg4,arg5, and arg6 must be specified

 add 'mute' in the command line (somwehere after arg1) and there will be no print statements other than warnings and error messages

+add 'slant' in the command line (somewhere after arg1) to generate both vertical and slant MOD files.

 ### Input files ###